 All that doesn’t sound too bad, I know, but the truth is, there’s a lot more that comes with the breastfeeding territory!

 Not everyone will experience this with their first child; I did.
 It is said that they get worse with every new baby.
 Afterbirth pains are contractions in the uterus that feel like bad menstrual cramps.
 Breastfeeding triggers them for the first 24-72 hours or so after giving birth.
 Truly they are a good thing because they are helping to shrink your uterus, but they can be rather painful on a body that is already sore.
-I have found that WishGarden’s After Ease tincture helps and I start using that normally the second time I nurse my newborn.
+I have found that WishGarden’s After Ease tincture helps and I start using that normally the first or second time I nurse my newborn.
+It’s now one of the supplies that would be good for you to have before baby is born.

 When your baby is first born, your breasts product colostrum (some women will produce this even before the baby arrives).
 After 1-5 days, that will change over to milk.
 As your milk “comes in” you will most likely become engorged.
 Engorged is just a fancy word for hard, warm, swollen breasts that are full of milk and have doubled (or more) in size.
 To be quite honest, I dread the engorgement period of nursing.
 I’d rather give birth again than go through it.
 My normal cup size A breasts become size D and hurt like you would not believe.